|

 >TECHNIQUES FOR MANAGING VERBALLY AND PHYSICALLY AGRESSIVE STUDENTS

-Students and professionals will find that this edition of this classic book has dozens of new strategies for working with violence and behavior in our schools.
+The latest edition of this classic book incorporates new strategies for handling violence and inappropriate behavior in our schools, including the implications of new technologies like cell phones, social networking, and cyberbullying.
 The authors provide how-to information and step-by-step methods for working with disciplinary problems and aggression within the school setting.
+It focuses specifically on techniques for breaking up fights, intervening in bullying, and working with students who talk back and refuse to do their work.

 Contents